Get insider access

 These buds have decent Bluetooth connectivity.
 Unlike the Anker Soundcore Space A40 Truly Wireless and Jabra Elite 4 True Wireless, they don't support multi-device pairing, so you won't stay connected with more than one device at a time.
 They also have high latency on PCs, which can be disappointing if you like to stream video.
 Luckily, their latency on iOS and Android devices is much lower, so your audio and visuals stay in sync.

-The manufacturer advertises these headphones as supporting Scalable, which is Samsung's proprietary codec for high-quality audio.
-They have a 'Game Mode' that's advertised to lower audio latency too.
+Samsung advertises these headphones as supporting Samsung Scalable Codec, which is Samsung's proprietary codec for high-quality audio.
+They also have a 'Game Mode' advertised to lower audio latency.
 Samsung's 'Differences Between Galaxy Buds+ and Galaxy Buds2' details that this feature is only available when connected to a Samsung phone or tablet through the Galaxy Wearable app.
 You can access this feature in the 'Lab' settings in their companion app, which is only available on Samsung devices.
 We noticed an improvement when using this setting with our Samsung S10e and measured similarly low latency on Android compared to without the feature on.

 0